openobserve/swisspipe/README.md

 # SwissPipe Workflow Engine

-A high-performance workflow engine built with Rust and Axum that processes data through configurable DAG-based workflows.
+A high-performance single node workflow engine built with Rust and Axum that processes data through configurable DAG-based workflows.

+# Why SwissPipe
+Swisspipe is geared for semi-technical people who have very high performance requirements where many other established workflow engines like n8n, dify etc do not work.
+With under 30 MB memory and negligible CPU you can have thousands of workflows running.
+For most use cases

+Swisspipe can also replace segment.com for use cases and native segment.com compatible endpoints are available as well that can receive data from segment.com SDKs.

 ## Features

 - **DAG-based Workflows**: Define complex data processing flows using directed acyclic graphs
 - **JavaScript Integration**: Use JavaScript for transformers and conditions via QuickJS
-- **Multiple Node Types**: Support for HTTP requests, email, OpenObserve, delays, and more
+- **Multiple Node Types**: Support for HTTP requests, email, OpenObserve, delays, Conditions, Human in Loop, and more
 - **Async Execution**: Background job processing with worker pools and queue management
 - **Retry Logic**: Configurable exponential backoff for failed operations
 - **Comprehensive APIs**: Complete workflow management and execution monitoring